-This paper presents part of the results from the dissertation: Saša S Živić; "Immunohistochemical and morphometric specificity of the structure of the great saphenous vein as a cardiovascular conduit in relation to gender," Faculty of Medicine of the University of Niš.
+This paper presents part of the results from the dissertation: Živić SS.
+Immunohistochemical and morphometric specificity of the structure of the great saphenous vein as a cardiovascular conduit in relation to gender [dissertation].
+Niš (Serbia): University of Niš, Faculty of Medicine.